Devolutions/IronRDP/crates/ironrdp-pdu/README.md

 ## Enumeration-like types should allow resilient parsing

+The **TL;DR** is that enums in Rust should not be used when parsing resilience is required.

 Network protocols are generally designed with forward and backward compatibility in mind.
 Items like status codes, error codes, and other enumeration-like types may later get extended to include new values.
 Additionally, it's not uncommon for different implementations of the same protocol to